-A deep side part is no average side-swept bang, since it starts much farther to the side.
-Instead of allowing your hair to part naturally, you’ll create a deeper division starting about a half-inch to the side of where your hair naturally parts.
+A deep side part is no average side-swept bang since it starts much farther to the side.
+Instead of allowing your hair to part on its own, you’ll create a deeper division starting about a half-inch to the side of where your hair naturally parts.
 Switching to a deep side part can instantly take your hairstyle from dull to dramatic, but what’s the best way to create the look?

 If you have thin or fine hair, opt for a deep side part to help create and maintain volume.
-We recommend using a volumizing spray such as the L'Oréal Professionnel Serie Expert Root Spray to provide body and fullness to the hair from the root, for voluminous hold.
+We recommend using a volumizing spray such as the L'Oréal Professionnel Serie Expert Root Spray or voluminous hold and to provide body and fullness to the hair from the root.

 How do you style a deep side part?